 2. Determine which new standard zones to rezone the chosen sites to in order to catalyze demand and investment in alignment with The City Plan direction.

-This includes determining what zone modifiers should be applied to guide maximum building heights and footprints to ensure they fit into the surrounding community and which buildings should be required to have ground-floor, street-facing businesses.
+This included determining what zone modifiers should be applied to guide maximum building heights and footprints to ensure they fit into the surrounding community and which buildings should be required to have ground-floor, street-facing businesses.

-Rezoning Application and Public Hearing
+Rezoning Application and Public Hearing - We Are Here